-Types of Environmental and Disposal Liabilities: The DLA GF is responsible for cleanup requirements of Defense Environmental Restoration Program (DERP) eligible sites managed under Active IRP, Military Munition Response Programs (MMRP), and BRAC IRP.
-Accrued Environmental Restoration Liabilities represent the cost to correct past environmental problems that are funded from the Environmental Restoration Accounts in accordance with the DoD Manual (DoDM) 4715.20 - DERP Management (March 2012) and the DoD 7000.14-R Financial Management Regulation (FMR) Volume 4, Chapter 13 - Environmental and Disposal Liabilities (April 2018).
-All clean-up is conducted in coordination with regulatory agencies, other responsible parties, and current property owners.
+Types of Environmental and Disposal Liabilities:

+The DLA GF is responsible for cleanup requirements of DERP eligible sites managed under Active IRP and BRAC IRP.
+Costs under the Accrued Environmental Restoration Liabilities and BRAC Installations line items represent the cost to correct past environmental problems that are funded from the Environmental Restoration and BRAC Accounts in accordance with the DoD Manual (DoDM) 4715.20 - DERP Management (March 2012) and the DoD 7000.14-R Financial Management Regulation (FMR) Volume 4, Chapter 13 - Environmental and Disposal Liabilities (April 2018).
+All clean-up is conducted in coordination with regulatory Agencies, other responsible parties, and current property owners.

-DLA GF reportable EL is under Accrued Environmental Restoration Liabilities and BRAC Installations and includes the following line items:
+The DLA GF reportable EL is under Accrued Environmental Restoration Liabilities and BRAC Installations and includes the following line items:

-- Active Installations: IRP EL associated with remedial actions eligible for funding under the DERP.
-These Remedial Actions may address hazardous substances, pollutants, and contaminants as defined in The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA); hazardous waste or hazardous constituents addressed under the Resource Conservation and Recovery Act (RCRA) corrective action process or other Federal or state statutes and regulations; and military munitions or Waste Military Munitions (WMM), chemical residues from military munitions, and munitions scrap at locations other than operational ranges associated with an active installation, when the environmental restoration activity is incidental to the IRP environmental restoration activity. - BRAC Installations: IRP EL associated with the costs to address environmental cleanup at bases that are realigning or closing resulting from past activities which are part of DERP.
-While DLA GF is responsible for recording BRAC Installations IRP EL, it is reported in the DoD Component Level Statements under Consolidated ODO GFs. - Non-Nuclear Powered General Equipment: EL resulting from the disposal of non-nuclear powered general equipment.
-DLA assessed its General Equipment asset inventory and does not have reportable EL for Non-Nuclear Powered General Equipment.
+Accrued Environmental Restoration Liabilities: Includes Active Installations - IRP EL associated with remedial actions eligible for funding under the DERP.
+These remedial actions may address hazardous substances, pollutants, and contaminants as defined in the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA); hazardous waste or hazardous constituents addressed under the Resource Conservation and Recovery Act (RCRA) corrective action process or other Federal or state statutes and regulations; and military munitions or Waste Military Munitions (WMM), chemical residues from military munitions, and munitions scrap at locations other than operational ranges associated with an active installation, when the environmental restoration activity is incidental to the IRP environmental restoration activity.

+BRAC Installations: Includes IRP EL associated with the costs to address environmental cleanup at bases that are realigning or closing resulting from past activities which are part of DERP.
+While DLA GF is responsible for recording BRAC Installations -IRP EL, it is reported in the DoD Component Level Statements under Consolidated ODO GFs